Dung24-6/Dung24-6/README.md

 _**In romance, we feel the need to zoom in and expound on our partner's foibles in intimate detail; in friendship, we tend to do the opposite, avoiding confrontation through fear, lethargy or both.**_

 Mariella Frostrup

+_**Imagination allows us to escape the predictable.
+It enables us to reply to the common wisdom that we cannot soar by saying, 'Just watch!'**_

+Bill Bradley